Agile vs Waterfall Explained

 Agile uses iterative sprints adapting as you go with incremental shipping.
 Waterfall plans everything upfront executing linearly to ship at end.

 Welcome to the complete index of every article in our Project Management collection on When Notes Fly.
-This page lists all 15 articles in the section, organized alphabetically for easy reference.
+This page lists every article in the section, organized alphabetically for easy reference.
 Each piece is researched, written by hand, and grounded in academic sources, professional practice, or empirical data.
 Whether you are diving into Project Management for the first time or returning to find a specific article, the index below gives you direct access to the full collection within Work Skills.

 If you are new to Project Management, we recommend starting with the foundational explainers and definitions before moving on to specific case studies, applied frameworks, and deeper analytical pieces.
 Articles are written for thoughtful readers who want substance over summary, with clear explanations of how ideas connect, where they come from, and why they matter.
 Use this index as a navigational map: skim the titles, read the short summaries, and click through to the pieces that draw your interest.
 Each article also links to related material so you can follow a thread of ideas across our entire Work Skills library.